cebbens/antaeus/README.md

 ### Payment Provider

-`MockecPaymentProvider` was created as a mocked implementation of `PaymentProvider` to represent a third-party external service that one can pretend to run on another system.
+`MockedPaymentProvider` was created as a mocked implementation of `PaymentProvider` to represent a third-party external service that one can pretend to run on another system.

 It only function is to charge a customer's account the amount from the passed invoice.